Skill Demand Index

 Which roles need Sales Support most:

-Sales positions drive 50% of demand.
-Marketing also frequently list Sales Support as a requirement.
-Skills commonly paired with Sales Support include Administrative Support and Microsoft Office.
+Sales positions drive 40% of demand.
+Finance and Marketing also frequently list Sales Support as a requirement.
+Skills commonly paired with Sales Support include Communication Skills and Team Environment.

 Depth Level Distribution